brendano/arkref/README.md

     $ ./arkref.sh -debug -input demo/lee_example.txt

 Various development utility scripts are included.
-(We do not attempt to maintain them to be runnable out-of-the-box, so you may have to install
-prerequisites: see their comments.)
+(They may require libraries to be installed; see their comments.)
 For example, streamlined tagging view:

     $ cat demo/lee_example.tagged | ./tagviz.rb